The LIGHT Awards Program supports teacher participation in experiences that fulfill some or all of the following criteria:

 - The LIGHT Awards does not consider submissions led by staff or administrators.
 It supports ideas and projects driven by teachers.

 Completed applications will be reviewed by the Intrepid Philanthropy Foundation Board, Advisory Board and education experts.
-We highly value innovation, collaboration, and measurable impact, and will rate applications based on these factors.
+We highly value innovation, collaboration, and impact, and will rate applications based on these factors.